What Restaurant Turnover Actually Costs (The $5,864 Per Quit)

 The form says “compensation.”
 The real reason is the manager.
 The form says “scheduling.”
 The real reason is the manager.
 The form says “career growth.”
 The real reason is the manager.

-This is consistent across published research (Gallup State of the American Workplace, Cornell Hospitality Quarterly studies, 7shifts hourly worker surveys).
+This shows up across published research too (Gallup State of the American Workplace, Cornell Hospitality Quarterly studies, 7shifts hourly worker surveys).
 People do not quit jobs.
 They quit managers.
-In restaurant operations specifically, the manager is the single largest controllable retention variable.
+In a restaurant, the manager is the single biggest retention lever you actually control, and most operators spend zero dollars on it.

-That implies the highest-ROI retention spend in most operations is not bonuses.
-It is manager training.
+So the highest-ROI retention spend in most operations isn’t bonuses at all.
+It’s manager training.
 A weekend course on running a one-on-one.
-A standing thirty-minute check-in slot with every hourly hire at days 30, 60, 90.
-A written rubric on what good supervision looks like (not yelling on the line, addressing problems privately, recognizing wins publicly, being consistent on schedule promises).
-The cost is the manager’s time and maybe a few hundred dollars in training material.
-The payback is in retained employees the manager would otherwise have run off.
+A standing thirty-minute check-in with every hourly hire at days 30, 60, 90.
+A written rubric on what good supervision looks like: don’t yell on the line, handle problems privately, recognize wins out loud, keep your schedule promises.
+The cost is the manager’s time and maybe a few hundred bucks in material.
+The payback is the people that manager would otherwise have run off, one bad Saturday at a time.

 Schedule predictability beats schedule flexibility #